andreipfeiffer/css-in-js/README.md

 _Last update: **Jan 2021**_

-This document is a thorough analisys of all the current **CSS-in-JS** solutions.
+This document is a thorough analysis of all the current **CSS-in-JS** solutions.

 The baseline is a **CSS modules** approach, and **Next.js** as a full-featured SSR framework for building resources with full **TypeScript** support.